Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Proofs for Three-queue system

-According to Lemma \ref{lem: 3q_mgf_equivalence}, in order to characterize the heavy traffic steady state distribution of the Three-queue system, we just need to the consider the set of $\boldsymbol \theta$ that lie in $\mathcal{S}$.
-This is a consequence of the state space collapse of the Three-queue system onto the subspace $\mathcal{S}$.
+A main consequence of Lemma \ref{lem: 3q_mgf_equivalence} is that the limiting terms $(L(\TT),M_2(\TT),M_3(\TT))$ exists for any $\TT\in \capTT$.
+This condition is required to establish the functional equation in Theorem \ref{thm: 3q_functional_eq}.
+The result in Lemma \ref{lem: 3q_mgf_equivalence} is a consequence of the state space collapse of the Three-queue system onto the subspace $\mathcal{S}$.